rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . you can only use one cast of a spell before you have to regain soul

     . you can't do damage to characters that blocks or has def

+    . nail upgrades now only upgrade your damage by one

 Disclaimer!
 This could lose you all yout charms, so don't use on a main playthrough